 ITC Sonar, Kolkata

-ITC Sonar is a luxury business resort – designed like a resort for the visiting business persons who need luxury while on business trips.
+It is a luxury business resort – designed like a resort for the visiting business persons who need luxury while on business trips.

-ITCS Sonar curated two lovely city experiences for me – a walk through the Colonial Calcutta and another one through the cultural melange of Kolkata.
+They curated two lovely city experiences for me – a walk through the Colonial Calcutta and another one through the cultural melange of Kolkata.

-Earth – An integral part of architecture
+Earth – An integral part of the Architecture

-The architecture of ITC Sonar reflects the ethos of Bengal through the liberal use of Terracotta.
+The architecture of the luxury property reflects the ethos of Bengal through the liberal use of Terracotta.
 The style is minimalistic with straight lines.
 The soil of Bengal on the walls never lets you forget that you are in the heart of Bengal.
 Believe me, in the age of glass and steel, the terra cotta exteriors are such a relief to look at.
 In fact, they seem to help you feel the humidity a tad bit less, even if it is just a placebo effect.

 Gerua or the faded red color of Terracotta is soothing.
 Apart from terracotta, bamboo has also been used extensively – another element that keeps you rooted to the earth.

-Air – The fragrance of Kitchen Garden
+Air – The fragrance of Kitchen Garden at ITC Sonar

 We took a stroll through their landscaped gardens, they are not just perfect for a leisurely walk but also end up educating you a bit about the flora and fauna of Bengal.
 There was Gondhoraj or a slightly longish lemon, absolutely native to Bengal, known best for its fragrance.
 Gondhoraj literally means the King of Fragrance.
 We were served drinks flavored with Gondhoraj lemon.
 It is like a cross between a regular lime and Thai Kafir lime.
 Apart from this, you can spot coconut trees, mango trees, betel trees.
 Batabi & Pomelo from this garden is added to the breakfast spread.

-I also spotted Tulsi, lemon grass, aloe vera and only have to imagine the flavors around you.
+I also spotted Tulsi, lemongrass, aloe vera and only have to imagine the flavors around you.